PsyTeachR/ug1-practical/docs/01-data.md

 ## Activity 2

-<a href="files/1a_files.zip" download>Download the files for Psych 1A here</a>
+<a href="files/Data Skills 1A.zip" download>Download the files for Psych 1A here</a>

-The files are stored in a **zip file"".
+The files are stored in a **zip file**.
 A zip file is a folder that contains files that have been compressed to make the file size smaller (like vacuum packed food) and enables you to download multiple files at once, however, before you use the files from a zip folder you first need to extract them.

 1. If you haven't already, make a folder on your computer for Psych 1A.
 2. Click on the above link to download the folder and save it in your Psych 1A folder.
 If your computer does not ask you where to save the file, chances are it has saved it in your Downloads folder.
 If this is the case, once it has downloaded go to your downloads folder and then move it to your Psych 1A folder